sbaack/pymac/README.md

 mkdir -p ~/.config/fish/completions; and ln -s -f ~/.pymac/completions/pymac.fish ~/.config/fish/completions/
 ```

 Adding `~/.config/pymac/default/bin` to your PATH is entirely optional.
 You can also call `pymac` Python installations directly with the `pymac exec` command.
+If you would like to be able to call or specify a Python version with `pythonMajor.Minor` (e.g. `python3.10`), make sure to add `~/.local/bin` to your PATH.
+Also ensure that `~/.local/bin` is in your PATH before `/usr/local/bin` because this is where Homebrew stores `pythonMajor.Minor` symlinks itself.
+Having `~/.local/bin` in your PATH before `/usr/local/bin` means that `pymac`'s Python versions are preferred over Homebrew if you have a Python version installed in both.

 Note: If you want to manage `pymac` installs with `pyenv` you should source `pyenv` _after_ adding `~/.config/pymac/default/bin` to your PATH.